4704 Harlan Street, Suite 505, Denver, CO 80212

-What’s better, hot or cold for an injury?
-“If your injury is older than six weeks, using ‘hot and cold’ can help restart the healing process,” says Dr. James Doran, a well-known chiropractor in Denver, Colorado.
+What’s Better, Hot or Cold for an Injury?
+“If your injury is older than six weeks, using ‘hot and cold’ can help restart the healing process,” says Dr. James Doran, a well-known Denver chiropractor.
 However, each injury is different, so continue reading to find the best treatment for your injury.
 (Note: If you have diabetes or circulatory problems like Raynaud’s disease, check with a doctor before beginning any treatment.)

 Sprains are injuries to a ligament or tendon.
 The best treatment for these injuries is rest, ice, compression, and elevation (RICE).
 Begin by wrapping the injured area with a bandage and elevate it above heart level.
 Use ice for 20 minutes and take the rest of the hour off.
 Keep this schedule for the first 1 to 2 days after your injury.
 Be sure to place a towel under the ice to avoid irritating the skin.
 Attempting to move the ankle after icing can help to restore function more quickly.

 The best way to move the joint after an injury is “non-weight bearing.”
 For example, if you’ve injured your ankle, try rotating, flexing, and extending the ankle while elevated on the couch or a chair.
-Putting a joint through even small amounts of motion can help reduce healing time and prevent scar tissue and chronic injuries from developing.
+Even small amounts of motion can help reduce healing time and prevent scar tissue and chronic injuries from developing.

 Is your hamstring or glute feeling tight after a hard workout?
 As a rule, you should use ice to treat new (acute) injuries as soon as possible to stop inflammation.
 If a muscle takes weeks to heal or flares, use a warm compress, especially before exercising.
 You mustn’t just jump into your workout.
 Stretching and moving the muscles before exercising increases blood flow, warming them and ensuring they have adequate oxygen.
 These simple steps increase flexibility and help to prevent more injury.